moyapchen/moyapchen.github.io/about.md

 [^layoff]: 32 weeks (16 base + 2 x 8 years of service) of severance would've been great.
 Some folks ask why I didn't sandbag myself to get the $$ - turns out, I've got too much of a conscience and feel enough guilt for my coworkers (not to mention anxiousness over my own unproductivity) to go that long.

+I've got a project that I'm working on.
+Ask me about it in person.
+Might be a big swing and a miss, but [gonna go for the swing anyhow](https://kiwisbybeat.net/minus/part-37).

 Prior to that, I spent a smudge over eight years walking the research-to-production pipeline but backwards at Facebook.
 Lot of this is in [my LinkedIn](https://www.linkedin.com/in/moyachen/) but I semi-refuse to take that site wholly seriously, so here you go.

 Separating out the LLM stuff cause that's the stuff that's <i>oh so hot</i> right now.